mlichtblau/mlichtblau.github.io/_pages/home.md

       - image_path: /assets/images/koppla.png
         alt: "Koppla Logo"
         width: 160px
-    excerpt: 'At Koppla I was working on the GraphQL backend using TypeScript.
-I developed new features in a test driven environment and helped transitioning from a monolithic architecture to Microservices.
-Specifically I was responsible for designing and developing the notification Microservice, which delivered push notifications to the customer apps.'
+    excerpt: 'At Koppla, I focused on the TypeScript-based GraphQL backend, developing new features within a test-driven framework.<br>
+    I contributed to the transition from a monolithic architecture to micro services, specifically the design and development of the notification service responsible for delivering push notifications to customer apps.'
     url: "https://www.koppla.de/"
     btn_label: "Homepage"
     btn_class: "btn--inverse"